Don Bradman: Later years and death

 After his wife's death in 1997, Bradman suffered "a discernible and not unexpected wilting of spirit".
 The next year, on his 90th birthday, he hosted a meeting with his two favourite modern players, Shane Warne and Sachin Tendulkar, but he was not seen in his familiar place at the Adelaide Oval again.

-Hospitalised with pneumonia in December 2000, he returned home in the New Year and died there on 25 February 2001, aged 92.
+In an oft-recited anecdote, Tendulkar was impressed with Bradman's sharpness and sense of humour at this historic meeting:I (Tendulkar) asked him a question: 'What would you have averaged in today's cricket?'
+He thought about it and said 'Maybe 70'.
+The natural reaction was 'Why only 70 and not 99?'
+He said, 'C'mon, that's not bad for a 90-year-old man.'Hospitalised with pneumonia in December 2000, he returned home in the New Year and died there on 25 February 2001, aged 92.

 A memorial service to mark Bradman's life was held on 25 March 2001 at St Peter's Anglican Cathedral, Adelaide.
 The service was attended by a host of former and current Test cricketers, as well as Australia's then prime minister, John Howard, leader of the opposition Kim Beazley and former prime minister Bob Hawke.
 Eulogies were given by Richie Benaud and Governor-General Sir William Deane.
 The service was broadcast live on ABC Television to a viewing audience of 1.45 million.
 A private service for family and friends was earlier held at the Centennial Park Cemetery in the suburb of Pasadena, with many people lining both Greenhill and Goodwood Roads to pay their respects as his funeral motorcade passed by.